robert-abc/helsinki/README.md

 *or regex

-That being said, we can share the Google Colab URLs to execute the codes:  (INSERIR URL)
+&#x1F536; That being said, we can share examples of Google Colab URLs to execute the codes:  (INSERIR URL)

 ### 6.1 External codes
 We need to mention that we adapted functions from the following two papers: